Using Stacks

 import knot.stack as stack

-# Create a stack from a definition
+# Create a stack from a template

 result = stack.create("lamp-stack", "myproject")